-Identifying relevant concepts in a large corpus of medical images
+Detecting relevant concepts in a corpus of radiology images

 Interpreting and summarizing the insights gained from medical images such as radiology output is a time-consuming task that involves highly trained experts and often represents a bottleneck in clinical diagnosis pipelines.

 Consequently, there is a considerable need for automatic methods that can approximate this mapping from visual information to condensed textual descriptions.
 The more image characteristics are known, the more structured are the radiology scans and hence, the more efficient are the radiologists regarding interpretation.
 We work on the basis of a large-scale collection of figures from open access biomedical journal articles (PubMed Central).
 All images in the training data are accompanied by UMLS concepts extracted from the original image caption.

 In the first and second editions of this task, held at ImageCLEF 2017 and ImageCLEF 2018, participants noted a broad variety of content and situation among training images.
 For this year, the training data is reduced solely to radiology images

 A large number of concepts was used in the previous years.
 This year, the captions are first processed before concept extraction, hence leading to a reduced number of concepts